 What kind of leader is David Heinemeier Hansson?
 We were lucky enough to find out his management style, leadership lessons learned, and more during our most recent Watercooler AMA with him.

 For many of us, David needs little introduction.
-Not only has David bootstrapped Basecamp into a company with million dollar annual profits with only 50 people located remotely all over the world, he invented a wildly popular web framework that Airbnb, Twitter, Shopify, Square and hundreds of thousands of companies are built on (including ours at Know Your Company).
+Not only has David bootstrapped Basecamp into a company with million dollar annual profits with only 50 people located remotely all over the world, he invented a wildly popular web framework that Airbnb, Twitter, Shopify, Square and hundreds of thousands of companies are built on (including ours at Know Your Team).
 Oh, and he’s a NY Times best-selling author and Le Mans class-winning racing driver, to boot.

 Wondering how David does it all?
 Or if he might have a perspective on an issue you’re facing in your company?
 Well, we’ve got some of those insights in this AMA he did for The Watercooler, our online leadership community.

 We’re honored to have David as a member of The Watercooler, along with 400 other business owners, executives, and managers.

 Read the entire AMA below on his leadership lessons learned (and join him over at The Watercooler to participate in our next AMA)…